SolomonMbak/Simple-PHP-MySQL-Quiz-system/README.md

-# Simple-PHP-MySQL-Quiz-system
+# Simple-PHP-MySQL-Quiz-system v1.0

-It is a quiz system.
+It is a quiz system, and this version is not the final, it is just the user section.
+The admin panel will come in at a letter time.
 I registers new users, displays the simple profile, and allows a user write a quiz and get scores at the end of the entire process.
 You can get the number of attempted questions, un-attempted questions and the questions you got wrong.
 The overall result is also shown in percentages.

 PLEASE DO THESE FIRST
 Be sure you have a program like XAMPP installed on your pc.